ChaosiumInc/QuestWorlds/Questworlds.md

 5. Determine the number of RPs scored by the victor in the contest from the Group Simple Contest Results table.
 6. Sum the RPs gained for each side.
 6. The side with the highest number of RP is the victor in the contest.
-    1. [Option] Determine level of victory or defeat based on the difference between the winner and loser's resource point totals on the Group Simple Contest results table.
+    1. [Option] Determine Degee of Succes based on the difference between the winner and loser's resource point totals on the Group Simple Contest results table.
+    2. [Option] Determine Benefits of Victory or Consequences of Defeat.
 7. Describe the result based on the agreed prize.

 ### Boosting Results